The post Artisans of Appalachia appeared first on The Cook's Cook.

 The post From Prison Life to Chef Knife appeared first on The Cook's Cook.

-The post Chowder at the Red Barn appeared first on The Cook's Cook.
+]]>The post Making a Connection at Comfort Farms appeared first on The Cook's Cook.

 I agreed that a documentary was a good idea, if for no other reason than to help promote such an interesting place.
 In the meantime, I got a call about doing photos to accompany an article for the blog.
 So I headed down to Milledgeville to make pictures and to do a little preliminary research and interviewing for the documentary.